Fanhui Shi Weixing: Specifications

 The FSW-0 was the first generation of China's returnable satellites.
 Its primary use was for the inspection of national land and natural resources.
 First-generation FSW-0 satellites all carried prism-scan panoramic cameras.
 The FSW-0 did not have a complete orbit control system, so its decay or attenuation of orbit was quick, and it had a relatively short orbital duration.
 Its landing or return location accuracy was also relatively low.

 The next generation, the FSW-1, carried more powerful cameras than its predecessor and was mainly used for drawing maps.
 Its spatial resolution was as high as 10m (able to discern objects 10 meters apart).
 The next two generations were called FSW-2 and FSW-3.

 Satellites

-Notes: FSW-3 No. 2 and No. 4 are sometimes referred to as FSW-4 1 and 2 due to design variations and the military designation's transition from Jianbing-2 to Jianbing-4, however most sources retain the original FSW-3 name.
-Because Jianbing-4 No. 1 and No. 2 are differently designed, some sources refer to them as Jianbing-4A (JB-4A) and Jianbing-4B (JB-4B) respectively.
+Notes: FSW-3 No. 2 and No. 4 are sometimes referred to as FSW-4 1 and 2 owing to design variations and the military designation's transition from Jianbing-2 to Jianbing-4; however, most sources retain the original FSW-3 name.
+Because Jianbing-4 No. 1 and No. 2 are differently designed, some sources refer to them as Jianbing-4A (JB-4A) and Jianbing-4B (JB-4B), respectively.